reactos/reactos/README.md

 (RosBE)._ Up-to-date versions for Windows and for Unix/GNU-Linux are available from our download page at: http://www.reactos.org/wiki/Build_Environment/

-Alternatively one can use Microsoft Visual C++ (MSVC) version 2010+, together with separate installations of CMake and the Ninja build utility.
+Alternatively one can use Microsoft Visual C++ (MSVC) version 2010+.
+Building with MSVC is covered here: https://www.reactos.org/wiki/Building_with_MSVC

 #### Binaries

-To build ReactOS run `ninja`, or alternatively run `make` if you are using the Make utility, from the top directory.

-__NOTE:__ In the other examples listed in the following, similar modification holds if you are using the Make utility instead of Ninja.
-If you are using RosBE, follow on-screen instructions.
+To build ReactOS you must use run `configure` script in the directory you want to have builds.
+Choose `configure.cmd` or `configure.sh` depending on your system.
+Then run `ninja <modulename>` to build a module you want or just `ninja` to build all modules.

 #### Bootable images

-To build a bootable CD image run `ninja bootcd` from the top directory.
-This will create a CD image with a filename, `ReactOS.iso`, in the top directory.
+To build a bootable CD image run `ninja bootcd` from the build directory.
+This will create a CD image with a filename, `bootcd.iso`, in the top directory.

 See more at http://www.reactos.org/wiki/Building_ReactOS